pedro-abundio-wang/computer-vision/docs/blogs/nn-learning-and-evaluation.md

 However, in practice people prefer to express the update to look as similar to vanilla SGD or to the previous momentum update as possible.
 This is possible to achieve by manipulating the update above with a variable transform `x_ahead = x + mu * v`, and then expressing the update in terms of `x_ahead` instead of `x`.
 That is, the parameter vector we are actually storing is always the ahead version.
 The equations in terms of `x_ahead` (but renaming it back to `x`) then become:

+{% include image.html description="" image="blogs/nn-learning-and-evaluation/nesterov.png" caption="false"%}

 ```python
 v_prev = v # back this up
 v = mu * v - learning_rate * dx # velocity update stays the same
 x += -mu * v_prev + (1 + mu) * v # position update changes form
 ```

-We recommend this further reading to understand the source of these equations and the mathematical formulation of Nesterov's Accelerated Momentum (NAG):

-- [Advances in optimizing Recurrent Networks](http://arxiv.org/pdf/1212.0901v2.pdf) by Yoshua Bengio, Section 3.5.
-- [Ilya Sutskever's thesis](http://www.cs.utoronto.ca/~ilya/pubs/ilya_sutskever_phd_thesis.pdf) (pdf) contains a longer exposition of the topic in section 7.2

 #### Annealing the learning rate

 In training deep networks, it is usually helpful to anneal the learning rate over time.
-Good intuition to have in mind is that with a high learning rate, the system contains too much kinetic energy and the parameter vector bounces around chaotically, unable to settle down into deeper, but narrower parts of the loss function.
+Good intuition to have in mind is that with a high learning rate, the system parameter vector bounces around chaotically, unable to settle down into deeper, but narrower parts of the loss function.
 Knowing when to decay the learning rate can be tricky: Decay it slowly and you'll be wasting computation bouncing around chaotically with little improvement for a long time.
 But decay it too aggressively and the system will cool too quickly, unable to reach the best position it can.
 There are three common types of implementing the learning rate decay:

-- **Step decay**: Reduce the learning rate by some factor every few epochs.
+- **Step decay** Reduce the learning rate by some factor every few epochs.
 Typical values might be reducing the learning rate by a half every 5 epochs, or by 0.1 every 20 epochs.
 These numbers depend heavily on the type of problem and the model.
 One heuristic you may see in practice is to watch the validation error while training with a fixed learning rate, and reduce the learning rate by a constant (e.g. 0.5) whenever the validation error stops improving.
-- **Exponential decay.** has the mathematical form \\(\alpha = \alpha_0 e^{-k t}\\), where \\(\alpha_0, k\\) are hyperparameters and \\(t\\) is the iteration number (but you can also use units of epochs).
+- **Exponential decay** has the mathematical form $$\alpha = \alpha_0 e^{-k t}$$, where $$\alpha_0, k$$ are hyperparameters and $$t$$ is the iteration number (but you can also use units of epochs).
-- **1/t decay** has the mathematical form \\(\alpha = \alpha_0 / (1 + k t )\\) where \\(a_0, k\\) are hyperparameters and \\(t\\) is the iteration number.
+- **1/t decay** has the mathematical form $$\alpha = \alpha_0 / (1 + k t )$$ where $$a_0, k$$ are hyperparameters and $$t$$ is the iteration number.

-In practice, we find that the step decay is slightly preferable because the hyperparameters it involves (the fraction of decay and the step timings in units of epochs) are more interpretable than the hyperparameter \\(k\\).
-Lastly, if you can afford the computational budget, err on the side of slower decay and train for a longer time.
+In practice, we find that the step decay is slightly preferable because the hyperparameters it involves (the fraction of decay and the step timings in units of epochs) are more interpretable than the hyperparameter $$k$$.

 #### Second order methods

-A second, popular group of methods for optimization in context of deep learning is based on [Newton's method](http://en.wikipedia.org/wiki/Newton%27s_method_in_optimization), which iterates the following update:
+A second, popular group of methods for optimization in context of deep learning is based on **Newton's method** which iterates the following update:

 $$
 x \leftarrow x - [H f(x)]^{-1} \nabla f(x)
 $$

-Here, \\(H f(x)\\) is the [Hessian matrix](http://en.wikipedia.org/wiki/Hessian_matrix), which is a square matrix of second-order partial derivatives of the function.
-The term \\(\nabla f(x)\\) is the gradient vector, as seen in Gradient Descent.
+Here, $$H f(x)$$ is the **Hessian matrix** which is a square matrix of second-order partial derivatives of the function.
+The term $$\nabla f(x)$$ is the gradient vector, as seen in Gradient Descent.
 Intuitively, the Hessian describes the local curvature of the loss function, which allows us to perform a more efficient update.
 In particular, multiplying by the inverse Hessian leads the optimization to take more aggressive steps in directions of shallow curvature and shorter steps in directions of steep curvature.
 Note, crucially, the absence of any learning rate hyperparameters in the update formula, which the proponents of these methods cite this as a large advantage over first-order methods.

 However, the update above is impractical for most deep learning applications because computing (and inverting) the Hessian in its explicit form is a very costly process in both space and time.
 For instance, a Neural Network with one million parameters would have a Hessian matrix of size [1,000,000 x 1,000,000], occupying approximately 3725 gigabytes of RAM.
-Hence, a large variety of *quasi-Newton* methods have been developed that seek to approximate the inverse Hessian.
-Among these, the most popular is [L-BFGS](http://en.wikipedia.org/wiki/Limited-memory_BFGS), which uses the information in the gradients over time to form the approximation implicitly (i.e. the full matrix is never computed).
+Hence, a large variety of **quasi newton methods** have been developed that seek to approximate the inverse Hessian.
+Among these, the most popular is **L-BFGS (Limited-memory BFGS)**, which uses the information in the gradients over time to form the approximation implicitly (i.e. the full matrix is never computed).

 However, even after we eliminate the memory concerns, a large downside of a naive application of L-BFGS is that it must be computed over the entire training set, which could contain millions of examples.
 Unlike mini-batch SGD, getting L-BFGS to work on mini-batches is more tricky and an active area of research.

 **In practice**, it is currently not common to see L-BFGS or similar second-order methods applied to large-scale Deep Learning and Convolutional Neural Networks.
 Instead, SGD variants based on (Nesterov's) momentum are more standard because they are simpler and scale more easily.

-Additional references:

-- [Large Scale Distributed Deep Networks](http://research.google.com/archive/large_deep_networks_nips2012.html) is a paper from the Google Brain team, comparing L-BFGS and SGD variants in large-scale distributed optimization.
-- [SFO](http://arxiv.org/abs/1311.2115) algorithm strives to combine the advantages of SGD with advantages of L-BFGS.

 #### Per-parameter adaptive learning rate methods

-All previous approaches we've discussed so far manipulated the learning rate globally and equally for all parameters.
+All approaches we've discussed so far manipulated the learning rate globally and equally for all parameters.
 Tuning the learning rates is an expensive process, so much work has gone into devising methods that can adaptively tune the learning rates, and even do so per parameter.
 Many of these methods may still require other hyperparameter settings, but the argument is that they are well-behaved for a broader range of hyperparameter values than the raw learning rate.
 In this section we highlight some common adaptive methods you may encounter in practice:

-**Adagrad** is an adaptive learning rate method originally proposed by [Duchi et al.](http://jmlr.org/papers/v12/duchi11a.html).
+**Adagrad** is an adaptive learning rate method.

 ```python
 # Assume the gradient dx and parameter vector x